spagnuolocarmine/serverless-computing-for-iot/assets/slides.md

 # The Internet of Thing (IoT)

-- A network of physical devices, vehicles, home appliances, and other items embedded with electronics, software, sensors, actuators, and connectivity which enables these things to connect, collect and exchange data.
+- A network of physical devices, vehicles, home appliances, and other items embedded with electronics, software, sensors, actuators, and connectivity, which enables these things to connect, collect, and exchange data.

 - **Course goal**:
-  - efficiently collect and elaborate data, produce new data as answer to particular condition computed from the data received.
+  - efficiently collect and elaborate data, produce new data as the answer to particular conditions computed from the data received.
   - integrate different cloud services to build an IoT application by using only open-source software.
 ![bg right:20%][iot]

 ---

 # Lesson Objectives

-- _**Design**_ a computing architecture, based on open-source software, that allows the users to exploit Function-as-service model in the context of IoT.
+- _**Design**_ a computing architecture, based on open-source software, that allows the users to exploit the Function-as-service model in the context of IoT.
-- The system must allows to _**deploy**_ functions that are _**trigged**_ by events generated from small devices such as sensors and  mobile (IoT devices)
+- The system must allow to _**deploy**_ functions that are _**trigged**_ by events generated from small devices such as sensors and  mobile (IoT devices)
 -  Use the _**message-passing**_ communication paradigm, in particular on dedicated protocols as AMQP or MQTT.